mvaganov/CmdLineAsteroids/notes.md

 ## Reuse Particles

 ### voice
-This works, but we don't want to re-create the particles each time we press a key. the `new` keyword prompts memory allocation, which is one of the most time consuming basic things the computer does. to be clear, this program is not suffering very much from this allocation. this is a very small amount of memory.
+This works, but we don't want to re-create the particles with `new` each time we press a key. the `new` keyword prompts memory allocation, which is one of the most unpredictably time consuming basic things the computer program does. memory allocation is expensive because they simply need more logic, and that logic must interact with the operating system in a thread safe way. this specific program is not suffering very much from this memory allocation, because this is a very small amount of memory.
-But if we want to scale this explosion up to hundreds or thousands of circles, using `new` like this will become a problem. we want to avoice allocation as much as possible.
+But if we want to scale this explosion up to hundreds or thousands of circles every frame, using `new` like this will become a problem.

 ### scene
 src/MrV/GameEngine/Particle.cs